Everything You Need to Know About ETIAS

 What will I need to apply for the ETIAS?

-There is only one official document needed to apply for an ETIAS: a valid passport.
+There is only one official document needed to submit your ETIAS application: a valid passport.
 There may be certain features required though.
 For example, your passport must be machine readable, include a digital photograph, and in certain cases have an electronic chip.

 How long does the ETIAS process take?